pruizf/disco/README.md

 ### Scansion

-Metrical scansion (i.e. weak and strong metrical syllables) were annotated with the ADSO tool (Navarro-Colorado, 2017), which specializes in Spanish fixed-meter forms, attaining a performance of 0.95 [F1](https://en.wikipedia.org/wiki/F1_score).
+Metrical scansion (i.e. weak and strong metrical syllables) were annotated with the [ADSO](https://github.com/bncolorado/adsoScansionSystem) tool (Navarro-Colorado, 2017), which specializes in Spanish fixed-meter forms, attaining a performance of 0.95 [F1](https://en.wikipedia.org/wiki/F1_score).
 The information was included in a *@met* attribute for each line (*l*) element.
-A *+* sign represents a stressed sylable and a *-* sign represents an unstessed syllable.
+A **+** sign represents a stressed sylable and a **-** sign represents an unstressed syllable.

 ### Rhyme-scheme

-We performed a simple analysis of the rhyme scheme in the quatrains (the tercets were not analyzed, this could be useful as future work).
+We performed a simple analysis of the rhyme scheme in the quatrains (the tercets were not analyzed, but this could be useful as future work).

 The rhyme scheme in the quatrains in Spanish sonnets is generally ABBA (enclosed).
 However, alternate rhyme (ABAB) sometimes occurs.
 The rhyme scheme was detected using a heuristic, and encoded in the *@type* attribute of *lg* elements.
 The Spanish terminology was used (i.e. *cuarteto* for ABBA quatrains and *serventesio* for ABAB quatrains).